Black History Month: A Resource Guide

 Programs & Exhibits at the Library

-The Black Voices Book Group also continues its monthly meetings and it plans to celebrate Black History Month by reading “Horse” by Geraldine Brooks and discussing this novel on Feb.
-8 at 7 p.m.
+The Black Voices Book Group continues its monthly meetings in February with a discussion of “Finding Me: A Memoir” by Viola Davis, Feb.
+13 at 7 p.m.
 This group meets via Google Meet, which works best using the Chrome internet browser.
-No registration is required for the meetings of this book group, and all are welcome to join.
+No registration is required, and all are welcome to join.

 #Educator